ArctosDB/documentation-wiki/_documentation/parts.markdown

 # Parts

 Parts are physical entities, in contrast to [Cataloged Items](/documentation/catalog) (an abstract entity) or binary objects (such as Images).
-One or many parts may comprise a Cataloged Item, and parts may be defined as the minimal units for which [storage location](/documentation/container), usage, and condition are tracked. (*"Parts are things to which you can stick barcodes."*)
+One or many parts may comprise a Cataloged Item, and parts may be defined as the minimal units for which [storage location](/documentation/container), usage, and condition are tracked. (*"Parts are things to which you can stick barcodes."*) Parts are generally the equivalent of [dwc:MaterialSample](https://dwc.tdwg.org/terms/#materialsample)

 ## Part Names